-A commonwealth of the US, Puerto Rico has a republican government, with separation of powers, and is subject to the sovereignty and jurisdiction of the US.
+Puerto Rico is a territory of the United States.
+Puerto Rico has a republican government, with separation of powers, and is subject to the sovereignty and jurisdiction of the US.
 It controls its own internal affairs, but the US reserves authority over matters of foreign relations, interstate trade, customs administration, immigration and emigration, citizenship, military service, currency, navy, air force and army, declaration of war, jurisdiction, et cetera.
 While the chief of state is the US president, the head of the government is headed by Puerto Rico’s elected governor.
 Puerto Rico has a bicameral parliamentary system comprised of the Senate and the Chamber of Representatives.
 The powers of its government are delegated to the US Congress and are not fully protected by the US constitution.
 The government comprises of 3 branches, the legislature, the executive, and the judiciary.

 History Of The Government Of Puerto Rico